k-srivastava/Health-Warehouse/README.md

 The project is open source and will be hosted on GitHub to ensure that the teacher can check up on the progress made on the development of the program at any time and allow foe the publishing and submission of the same online easily.

+## Tasks Completed

+After the completion of this project within a reasonable deadline, the following are tasks I was able to complete:

+✅ Inventory Management\
+✅ Connection to Local MySQL Database\
+✅ Frontend using Flask\
+✅ Complete Documentation using Sphinx\
+❌ Customer Invoice\
+❌ Book Keeping\
+✅ User Accounts